sommerbe/dispersion-toolkit-manpages/src/set/cswap.md

 # LIMITATION

-The algorithm requires two-dimensional point sets.
+The algorithm requires a d-dimensional point set, not a point set sequence.